He was The Mechanical Man, a player whose remarkable consistency was equaled only by his self-effacing demeanor.

 “I always thought that Charlie was one of the great hitters of my time,” said Hall of Fame catcher Rick Ferrell.
 “He didn’t have the tremendous power of Jimmie Foxx, Ruth or Gehrig or those guys, but he was tough to strike out and he hit more line drives and met the ball more solidly than any hitter.”

-When Gehringer retired, he had scored 1,774 runs (still 19th all-time), batted .320 and thumped 574 doubles (20th all-time).
+When Gehringer retired, he had scored 1,775 runs, batted .320, posted an on-base percentage of .404 and thumped 574 doubles.
 His 60 doubles in 1936 mark one of only six times in baseball history a batter has cracked the 60-double barrier in one season.

 “You wind him up in the spring, turn him loose, he hits .330 or .340, and you shut him off at the end of the season,” said Hall of Fame pitcher Lefty Gomez, whose Yankees battled Gehringer’s Tigers for the AL pennant almost yearly during the 1930s.

 In all, Gehringer played for three pennant winners and helped the Tigers capture the 1935 World Series title.
-He was elected to the Hall of Fame by the Baseball Writers Association of America in 1949 in a run-off election.
-The regular BBWAA vote that year resulted in a first-place finish for Gehringer, who received 102 out of 153 votes for 66.7 percent.
-But that was still short of the 75 percent necessary for Hall of Fame election.
+He was elected to the Hall of Fame in 1949.

 Gehringer passed away on Jan.
 21, 1993.